ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/essential-eight/multi-factor-authentication.md

 {{% alert title="Essential Eight guidance" color="success" %}}

-Maturity Levels 2 and 3 require all successful and unsuccessful MFA event logs from the following systems to be analysed in a timely manner to detect cyber security events:
+Maturity Levels 2 and 3 require all successful and unsuccessful MFA event logs from the following systems to be analysed in a timely manner to detect cybersecurity events:

 | System                       | ML2 | ML3 |
 | ---------------------------- | :-: | :-: |